raynamharris/DissociationTest/markdownfiles/03_CognitionTest.md

 We used DESeq2 (Love et al., 2014) for gene expression normalization and quantification using the following experimental design:
 `Treatment + Region + Treatment * Region`.
 Genes with less than 2 counts
-across all samples were filtered, leaving us with 16,970 genes for analysis of differntial expression.
+across all samples were filtered, leaving us with 17,320 genes for analysis of differntial expression.

     dim(rld)

     FALSE [1] 17320    22

-We see a large effect of brain region on gene expression, with 21% (3622/16970) of detactabel genes begin differntially expressed between one or more brain-region comparisions.
-This is an order of magnitude greater than the 2% (285/16970) difference seen across treatments.
+We see a large effect of brain region on gene expression, with 20% of detectable genes begin differentially expressed between one or more brain-region comparisons (3485 differentially expressed genes /17320 measured genes).
+This is an order of magnitude greater than the 2% of the transcriptome that changed in response to learning (423 DEGs /17320 genes measured).

 ![](../figures/03_cognitiontest/VennDiagramPadj-1.png)